lndk-org/lndk/docs/cli_commands.md

 Or you can pass in the credentials directly with a macaroon string like:
 `lndk-cli --network=mainnet --macaroon-hex=<MACAROON_HEX_STR> pay-offer <OFFER_STRING> <AMOUNT_MSATS>`

+#### Creating an offer

+To create a BOLT 12 offer with default settings:

+`lndk-cli create-offer --amount <AMOUNT_MSATS> --description "a nice description"`

+To create an offer with additional options:

+`lndk-cli create-offer --amount <AMOUNT_MSATS> --description "a nice description" --issuer "ACME-inc" --expiry 3600 --quantity 5`

+If your macaroon is not in the default location:

+`lndk-cli --network=mainnet --macaroon-path=/credentials/custom.macaroon create-offer --amount <AMOUNT_MSATS> --description "cool description"`

 ## gRPC client example

 Another option for interacting with `LNDK` is to connect to the LNDK server with a gRPC client, which you can do in [most languages](https://grpc.io/docs/languages/).

 Again, since LNDK needs to connect to LND, you'll need to pass in your LND macaroon to establish a connection.
 Note that:

 - The client must pass in this data via gRPC metadata.
 You can find an example of this in the [Rust client](https://github.com/lndk-org/lndk/blob/master/src/cli.rs) used to connect `lndk-cli` to the server.

 ## Baking a custom macaroon